Prudent Financial Planning For Working Mums

 “Owning a three-bedroom home in the UK comes with average annual running costs of almost £20,000 (£1,634 per month), with rented three-bedroom homes only slightly less expensive at just shy of £19,000 per year (£1,576 per month).”

 That’s for any region.
-Those on less than stellar salaries can see half their household budget spent purely on running the home, before taking into account the cost of raising a family.
+Those on less-than-stellar salaries can see half of their household budget spent purely on running the home before considering the cost of raising a family or child.

 With costs that high, it’s easy to see why women don’t put the cost of financial protection high on the list of priorities.

 Not many employers will take the responsibility of arranging protection for staff members.
-That’s something you need to do on your own whether you’re your own boss or not.
+You need to do that on your own whether you’re your own boss or not.